supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 ## Lab objectives
 In this lab, you will perform the following:
+- Task 1: Preparing the Microsoft 365 Defender workspace
-- Initialize Microsoft Defender for Endpoint
+- Task 2: Initialize Microsoft Defender for Endpoint
-- Onboard a Device
+- Task 3: Onboard a Device
+- Task 4: Configure Roles
-- Configure Roles and Device Groups
+- Task 5: Configure Device Groups

 ## Estimated timing: 60 minutes